JaScMiller/Azure-Functions-serverless-Typescript-template-boilerplate-for-Visual-Studio-Code-/README.md

 ## Setup

-Clone the repository and run the install command to download dev dependencies. ():
+Clone the repository and run the install command to download dev dependencies.
+(Jasmine, Typescript and the Azure Function core tools):

 `npm install`